jguamie/algorithms/README.md

 ### More Dynamic Programming
 * [GeeksforGeeks - Dynamic Programming](https://www.geeksforgeeks.org/dynamic-programming/)
 ### Remainder of [Algorithms, Part I (Princeton University)](https://www.coursera.org/learn/algorithms-part1)
-* Skip all of Week 3
+* Skip all of Week 3.
-* Study Week 4: Tries section only
+* Study Week 4: Tries section only.
-* Skip all of Week 5 and Week 6
+* Skip all of Week 5 and Week 6.
 ### LeetCode - Google Interview
 This section is absolutely required.
 Do not skip any of these problems.
 * Complete all of the [LeetCode Get Well Prepared for Google Interview Questions](https://leetcode.com/explore/featured/card/google/)